spn1/wow-positive-affirmations/README.md

 # wow-positive-affirmations

-WoW Addon to provide positive affirmations during while playing
+WoW Addon to provide positive affirmations while playing.
+Mainly for use when raiding or doing dungeons.